 Script execution, app installation, and monitoring on the client device are primarily handled by the Intune Management Extension (IME).
 All events related to these processes are logged in different text files stored on the device.

-Once the Microsoft Intune Management Extension is installed, it runs as a service on the client device.
-Ensure that the service is in a Running state.
+Once Microsoft Intune Management Extension is installed, it runs as a service on the client device.
+Ensure that the service is in a running state.

 Finding Intune Management Extension logs